zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Lily says, “This note isn’t that bad.
 I think I mig ht have the first two words figured out already.”
 “Figured out,” of course, means under stood.
 Hassan says, “Then you’re better at reading bad penmanship than I am.”
 “Penmanship” (penmanship) is just another word for handwriting.
 You don’t hea r the word that often anymore now that we live in a world of computers and textin g.
 In fact, some parents complain that the schools no longer teach good penm anship anymore the way they did back when they were young.
 My school taugh t us good penmanship.
 The problem is I never really learned it.
 They trie d to teach me, but I was never very good at it.

 Hassan says, “Maybe you should have a try at these English essays.”
 It appears that Hassan is a teacher and he has to read some ha ndwritten essays.
 An “essay” (essay) is a short written document, often done as part of a school assignment.
 The teacher will tell students to write  several paragraphs in order to demonstrate their knowledge of a certain topic.
-Thi s is often done on a test that is given to the class.
-Hassan says that he has 60 of t hese essays “to grade” – to give a score to as the teacher.
+This is often done on a test that is given to the class.
+Hassan says that he has 60 of these essays “to grade” – to give a score to as the teacher.

 Lily says, “Wow, looking at these, I’d say you have  60 future doctors in the making!”
 Lilly is making a joke.
 She’s saying that all of Hassan’s students have bad handwriting, have poor handwriting, which must mean that someday they will become doctors.
 That’s why she says “60 future doct ors in the making.”
 If something is “in the making,” it is in the process of being made or formed.
 It’s not finished yet – it’s not in its completed form yet –  but it is in the process of being completed.